Free radical substitution header image.

 Step3 -termination

-To write equations for the termination steps simply react together any two free radicals that are present in the reaction mixture.
+To write equations for the termination steps simply react together any two free radicals that are present in the reaction mixture from the propagation steps and the initiation step.
 In the examples above there are two free radicals present; a chlorine free radical and a methyl free radical so the possible termination steps will simply be:

 Equations for the termination steps in the free radical reaction of chlorine and methane.